FREVA-CLINT/freva/README.md

 docker-compose up -d
 ```

+Dummy data can be injected into a running `docker-compose` environment with `make dummy-data`.
+This will add some DRS
+files into Solr and run an example plugin a few times to add some history data.

 _Note_: MariaDB and Solr will listen on ports 10000 and 10001 respectively to avoid collisions if these are already
 running on the machine.